Wow, what a difference a few days can make.

-Today as we entered in convoy, we felt like diplomats landing the city.
-Police escorts, sirens and people lining the streets cheering us through 35 km of riding.
+Today as we entered in convoy, we felt like diplomats landing in the city.
+There were police escorts, sirens, and people lining the streets cheering us through 35 km of riding.
 It was amazing.
 I don’t know if I will ever experience anything like it again in my life.
 It is really hard to put into words the welcome that we received.

 The people of Sudan are great.
-Friendly, smiling and peaceful.
+Friendly, smiling, and peaceful.
 It is hard to believe that there is a war going on in Darfur.
-Today, as we road to our campsite, I kept thinking that western tv should be here filming this side of the country.
+Today, as we rode to our campsite, I kept thinking that western TV should be here filming this side of the country.
 It would make great news to see happy Sudanese cheering and going on with their everyday lives.
 All we ever see are the rebels and war on television.
-But since we have been here, all we have witnessed is kindness and their curiosity in these weirdly dressed people on bicycles riding through town.
+But since we have been here, all we have witnessed from the Sudanese people is kindness and their curiosity toward these weirdly dressed people on bicycles riding through town.

-On that note, we found out today that we won’t be going to Kenya, we will be flying over, as our trucks drive through without us.
+On that note, we found out today that we won’t be going to Kenya but will be flying over, as our trucks drive through without us.
 We will have about 2 weeks on our own to kill, so Dave and I are thinking of climbing Kilimanjaro and going to Zanzibar.
-Its a tough life, but somebody has to do it:)
+It’s a tough life, but somebody has to do it:)